twoichai/Object-Oriented-Programming-in-Java/README.md

-# Object-Oriented-Programming-in-Java
+# Introduction to Java and Object-Oriented Programming
-Here are my notes of the Courseara Java course from the Duke University
+Here are my notes of the Courseara Java course from the University of Pennsylvania